New Jersey Inadequate Security Lawyers

 - Abuse of a child in a Day Care center.

 - Mentally handicapped employee abused by a store manager.

 - Physician shot and killed in an airport hotel parking lot.

 - Resident in facility for mentally and physically handicapped adults assaulted and killed by another resident.

 - Female First Aid Squad volunteers (minors), sexually abused by a fellow ambulance squad member.

-Founded in 1929, the law firm of Blume Goldfaden has served injured people throughout New Jersey for nearly eight decades.
+Founded in 1929, the law firm of Blume Forte has served injured people throughout New Jersey for nearly eight decades.
 We’re proud to say that we’ve obtained well over $320 million for our injured clients in just the last five years.
 Our lawyers specialize in handling the complex legal and medical issues presented by litigation surrounding a serious injury.
-Fourteen of our 20 attorneys hold prestigious professional Certifications by the Supreme Court of New Jersey as Civil Trial Attorneys.
+Many of our attorneys hold prestigious professional Certifications by the Supreme Court of New Jersey as Civil Trial Attorneys.

-If you were injured because of inadequate security, contact a skilled NJ premises liability lawyer at Blume Goldfaden for a free consultation.
+If you were injured because of inadequate security, contact a skilled NJ premises liability lawyer at Blume Forte at (973) 635-5400 for a free consultation.